jackwang0108/iCaLR/README.md

 ## Results

+New: `BUG`s find!
+The reason of why the result is not goold is simply because I didn't train the network well.
+More expriment are coming soon.

 Notes: I tried my best to re-implement all the TRAINING details in the paper and I believe my operation are correct.
 However, due to the difference in evaluation method, there is still performance gap between my result and original result.

 Moreover, I find a [repository](https://github.com/DRSAD/iCaRL/tree/9768d45a86d7b43acfcf539ad84ae6d88f47d9e7 "repository") which totally re-implements all operations including the evaluation method.
 But after reviewing the codes, I find some KEY STEPS in the evaluation that I do not think is objective.
 So, I decide not to re-implement the biased performance code.